mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

   }
 ```

-2. When selected page number is bigger then half of the list width counting from the end of the list - **1 - 15 - 16 - 17 - 18**
+#### Scenario 2: When selected page number is bigger then half of the list width counting from the end of the list - **1 - 15 - 16 - 17 - 18**

 Similar to the previous case, we start with the last page and iterate through the list subtracting, this time, index from each element.
 Then we reverse the array to get the proper order and push 1 into the first place in our array.